NVIDIA/NVFlare/docs/user_guide/preflight_check.rst

 Client
 ======

-Before you check the server, make sure the overseer and server are running.
+Before you check the clients, make sure the overseer and server are running.

 If the client package is in "/path_to_NVFlare/NVFlare/workspace/example_project/prod_00" and it is called "site-1" So on the client site, a user will run: